jamf/regatta/docs/user_guide/transactions.md

 Operations in transactions can be executed conditionally, after supplying a list of predicates representing a logical conjunction of terms to be evaluated on the data in Regatta.
 This is the repeated `compare` field in the `Txn` protobuf message.
-Depending on the result of the conjuction of the terms, either `success` or `failure` operations are executed.
+Depending on the result of the conjunction of the terms, either `success` or `failure` operations are executed.
 If all of the `compare` terms evaluate to true, then the `success` operations are executed.
 Otherwise, `failure` operations are executed.